LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Large-Scale Validation with Replicated Experiments

 A total of 174 participants joined the Proteus Effect experiment, and the VR devices they used are listed in Table~\ref{tab:headset_types_all_exp}.
+Participants were randomly assigned to one of two experimental groups: the Formal Light-skinned (FL) group or the Casual Dark-skinned (CD) group.
+Each participant completed tasks first in a baseline condition and then in a condition where they embodied their assigned avatar, as described in Sec.~\ref{sec:exp-to-replicate-proteus}.
 Among the participants, 16 dropped out (9.20\% of the whole dataset) during the transition from the baseline world (without avatar) to the avatar display world.
 This resulted in valid data from 158 participants (102 males, 45 females, 11 others; mean age = 32.665 $\pm$ 9.331).
-We applied principal component analysis to movement data recorded in each frame to calculate the \textit{d95} value, an indicator of "performativity" as defined in the original study.
-Note that while the original study tracked the positions of the neck, head, upper spine, lower spine, clavicles, upper arms, forearms, and hands, Cluster by default only tracks the head-mounted display (HMD) and controllers, limiting our analysis to head and hand position data.

-Based on the Shapiro-Wilk test results indicating non-normality ($p<$~0.05) for all items, we conducted Wilcoxon signed-rank tests between baseline and avatar conditions for both the Casual Dark-skinned (CD) avatar group and the Formal Light-skinned (FL) avatar group.
-Wilcoxon rank-sum tests were applied to compare baselines between the CD and FL groups, as well as avatar conditions between the groups.
-Results (Table~\ref{tab:d95}) showed no significant differences between the two participant groups or between conditions within the FL group.
-However, within the CD group, the avatar condition exhibited significantly higher \textit{d95} values than the baseline.

-Due to having fewer tracking points than the original study, we conducted an additional analysis calculating the sum of displacements for each tracking point (head and hands) throughout the drumming task as "total displacement."
-The Shapiro-Wilk normality test also indicated non-normality ($p <$~0.05) for all items in the total displacement metric, so we conducted the same analyses as for \textit{d95}.